Forricide/still-feel-alive/Chapter 14.md

 The fight is over within a minute.

 It's clear that the attackers aren't the cream of the crop.
 A few of them seem tougher than others, but a swipe from the Leviathan's free hand is enough to send most of them flying backwards.
 For a moment, it's not clear which ones are still maneuvering under their own control - then some right themselves, and others don't.
 A horrific scene.
 She finds it hard to feel emotional.

+Three sharp pulls, one after the other, seem to be enough to convince the beast that his hand won't be moving.
+It turns its attention back to the attackers, who seem to be rayllying for another offense.
+Then a wave crashes down upon them, and they're scattered again.

+The water does not impair her vision, in this state.
+It's not like using her eyes when human.
+It's different: distant, yet intimate; detailed, but vague, a huge amount of information pressed into a single dimension of imagination.
+Something is lost in the translation, data compression writ large.

+She looks somewhere else while they drown.
+There's nothing she can do to help.

+Back in the laboratory, Newter is long gone.
+The people that had appeared to be scientists have disappeared as well; the room is completely empty of people.
+All that remains are desks covered in various Tinker debris.
+It's not rising fast, but she still wonders if the flooding might cause problems, for a stockpile of explosive weaponry like this.
+She supposes it's not really her problem.

+She searches for Newter.
+He's pacing, long tail swishing back and forth, already outside of Brockton Bay.
+For a long moment, she watches him.
+He looks one way - towards the city where the rest of Faultline's crew has taken refuge.
+Then back to Brockton Bay again, forlorn.

+No right decision, so he's stuck in limbo, almost like her.